 Public sector organisations can use most of Ordnance Survey’s (OS) data for free.
-The government has already paid for you to use our data to run communities more effectively.

 - Make your information publicly available in print, online and as data.